hallard/Particle2NodeMCU/README.md

 <img src="https://raw.githubusercontent.com/hallard/Particle2NodeMCU/master/Particle2NodeMCU-bottom-fix-gpio.png" alt="Bottom" width="30%" height="30%">&nbsp;

-~~You can order the PCB of this board at [OSHPARK][4]~~ Old PCB version on this link, take care !!
+You can order the PCB of this board v1.1a at [OSHPARK][4]

 ### Assembled boards

-~~I'm currently waiting for boards from OSHPARK~~ Boards arrived, still testing before ordering V1.1a boards/
+~~I'm currently waiting for boards from OSHPARK~~ Boards arrived, still testing before ordering V1.1a boards

 ##License